“Money money money in a rich man’s world” – Abba

 7. Travel Writing

 Most people assume that being a professional travel blogger means that I earn most of my money from writing.
 In most cases this is a myth and is not true of travel bloggers – if we were earning that much through travel writing, we would stop our individual travel blogs and concentrate on books and paid articles.
 When I look back on the money I’m earning each month, I realise that only some of it is from actual writing.
 Yes, I built my reputation and made a name for myself through my travel writing and my stories but it’s not my main source of income.
 If you want to become an online travel writer, you should be aware of this – you need to branch out and earn from other income streams.
-If you write for sites like Huffington Post, Boots n All and Hipmunk, you can get paid for your contributions.
+If you write for sites like Huffington Post, Culture Trip, Boots n All and Hipmunk, you can get paid for your contributions.

 “We are not allowed to spend, as we are told that this is the end” – Nicky Wire